2014 Honorees to Share their Stories at Special Awards Ceremony on May 6

 For press passes to the awards ceremony or to speak to the honorees, contact:

-May 1, 2014 (Washington, DC) — The National Council for Behavioral Health (National Council) and Eli Lilly and Company are proud to announce the 2014 honorees of the prestigious Inspiring Hope Awards.
+May 1, 2014 (Washington, DC) — The National Council for Mental Wellbeing (National Council) and Eli Lilly and Company are proud to announce the 2014 honorees of the prestigious Inspiring Hope Awards.

 The Inspiring Hope Awards — building on the legacy of the Lilly Reintegration Awards and Welcome Back Awards — recognize individuals who have shown extraordinary tenacity and courage in battling serious mental illness and are living full lives and pursuing their goals.
 These awards also honor the clinicians, advocates, and organizations that care for and support these individuals in their journey.